Zettle: Small business loans

-In 2015, iZettle launched iZettle Advance, a small business financing service built upon the transaction data gathered at the point of sale.
-The offer is based on the user's sales history with iZettle.
-Repayment is tied to sales.
+In 2015, Zettle launched Zettle Advance, a small business financing service built upon the transaction data gathered at the point of sale.
+The offer is based on the user's sales history with Zettle.
+Its repayment is tied to its sales.
 The service is available in Europe.

 Partner applications

-Zettle by PayPal also offers access to third party applications such as accounting software.
+Zettle by PayPal also offers access to third-party applications such as accounting software.
 Zettle by PayPal launched its first software development kit (SDK) in January 2014.
 The SDK provides developers with the ability to add payment services to Zettle's mobile apps.
 It can be used in any of the countries Zettle by PayPal is currently live in, allowing for users to take payments via the app from Zettle by PayPal's Chip and PIN reader, and return relevant information to the software to generate receipts.

 Markets

 Zettle by PayPal serves small businesses in 13 countries including Scandinavia, US, parts of Europe, the United Kingdom, Mexico and Brazil.

 The Zettle by PayPal service was first launched in Sweden in 2011, followed by Denmark, Finland and Norway.
 In 2012, the company expanded into the United Kingdom, Germany, and Spain.
 The company launched its service in Mexico in June 2013 and in Brazil in August 2013, marking the first time the company has operated outside of Europe.
 Zettle by PayPal later launched its service in the Netherlands, France and Italy.

 Zettle by PayPal is based in their headquarters in Stockholm, Sweden, but also have offices in Germany, United Kingdom, Brazil and Mexico.

-In May 2018, iZettle announced that it intended to file for an IPO for $1.1 Billion on the Stockholm stock exchange sometime in 2018 but this was pre-empted by a $2.2 Billion acquisition offer by PayPal.
+In May 2018, iZettle announced that it intended to file for an IPO for $1.1 billion on the Stockholm stock exchange sometime in 2018 but this was pre-empted by a $2.2 billion acquisition offer by PayPal.